 A report from the World Health Organization states that North American children “may receive more noise at school than workers from an eight-hour work day at a factory.

-Studies have also shown that for 12.5 percent of 6-19 year olds and 16.8 percent of 12-19 year olds in the United States, their hearing thresholds have become worse, which has been directly attributed to noise.
+Studies have also shown that for 12.5 percent of 6-19 year olds and 16.8 percent of 12-19 year olds in the United States, their hearing thresholds have been negatively impacted by noise exposure.
 Parents often ask us how this happens and what can be done to prevent it.
 Let’s first look at how this happens.

-Loud noise and sounds can be very damaging to a person’s hearing.
-Both the level of noise and the length of time you listen to it can put you or your child at risk for noise-induced hearing loss.
+Loud sounds can be very damaging to a person’s hearing.
+Both the level of noise and the length of time you listen to it can put you or your child at risk for noise-induced hearing changes.
 Sound levels are measured in decibels (dB); the higher the decibel number, the louder the sound/noise.
-Research has shown that sounds louder than 85 dB can cause permanent hearing loss.
-Most of the hearing loss caused by exposure to loud sounds can happen very slowly and take years to be detected by the person who has it (or the person’s family and friends).
+Research has shown that sounds louder than 85 dB can cause permanent hearing changes.
+Most of the hearing changes caused by exposure to loud sounds can happen very slowly and take years to be detected by the person who has it (or the person’s family and friends)

-Tweens and Teens: Research has shown that there has been an increase in hearing loss in adolescents during the past three decades.
-What is even more frightening is that a loss of hearing may go undetected for many years after chronic exposure to high levels of noise.
-This means that the hearing loss caused by the noise teenagers are exposing themselves to today might not surface for many years.
+Tweens and Teens: Research has shown that there has been an increase in atypical hearing in adolescents during the past three decades.
+What is even more frightening is that hearing changes may go undetected for many years after chronic exposure to high levels of noise.
+This means that the hearing changes caused by the noise teenagers are exposing themselves to today might not surface for many year.

 How can I tell if I’m listening to dangerous noise levels?